- Does OSHA Require Pipe Labeling?

 As a reminder, this is a general overview of ANSI/ASME 13.1.
 If you are looking to start a pipe marking project or fix what you have, it’s best to go over the standard document yourself to make sure you have all the right information.

 Ammonia Pipe Marking Standards

-Because ammonia is harmful to human health—it is corrosive to the eyes, skin, and lungs—any pipes carrying these ammonia-based substances must have more specific labeling than those under the ANSI/ASME standards.
-The International Institute of Ammonia Refrigeration (IIAR) is responsible for setting these standards for ammonia-carrying pipes.
+Because ammonia is harmful to human health—it is corrosive to the eyes, skin, and lungs—any pipes carrying ammonia-based substances must have more specific labeling than those under the ANSI/ASME standards.
+The International Institute of Ammonia Refrigeration (IIAR) is responsible for setting standards for ammonia and ammonia pipe labeling.

 The standards set forth by IIAR requires facilities to label pipes carrying ammonia-based substances with the following information and color-coding:

 - Label Body – The body of the label must be orange with “AMMONIA” in black text.

 - Physical State – Use either “LIQ” on a yellow background with black text to denote ammonia in a liquid state or use “VAP” on a blue label with black text for ammonia in a vapor state.

 - Pressure Level – Pressure must be labeled “LOW” in green with black text or “HIGH” in red with black text.
 Pressure over 70 psig is considered high pressure whereas pressure equal to or less than 70 psig is considered to be low pressure.

 - Abbreviations – Abbreviations can be either an integral part of the ammonia pipe label or be applied separately.
 The section resides at the very front of the label.
 The abbreviation is an important piece of information that correlates with the specific purpose of that substance.